brainvisa/casa-distro/doc/source/index.rst

 -  **run image:** this image is used by end users to execute softwares distributed by BrainVISA and CATI.
 It is a Linux distribution where all the required system dependencies are already installed.
 This image is ready to be used with one of the casa-distro software distribution (see below).
 - **dev image:** this image is used be developers to build softwares distributed by BrainVISA and CATI.
 It is based on the run image and adds all dependencies required for building all projects.

+This page contains informations for developpers.
+If you want to install simply casa-distro as a user, you can see :doc:`Quickstart page <quickstart>`

 These two images are distributed using three technologies: